slackner/libtvg/docs/pytvg.md

 - __positive__: Enforce that all entries must be positive.

-### eps

-Get/set the current value of epsilon.
-This is used to determine whether an entry is equal to zero.
-Whenever |x| < eps, it is treated as zero.

 ### memory_usage
 Return the memory usage currently associated with the vector.